-In most cases, Prozac abuse involves increasing the prescribed dosage of the drug because a person doesn’t think it’s working fast or effectively enough.
+In most cases, Prozac substance abuse involves increasing the prescribed dosage of the drug because a person doesn’t think it’s working fast or effectively enough.

 Prozac affects serotonin levels in the brain and in some cases, the original symptoms Prozac was prescribed to treat will return, sometimes more severely if Prozac use stops.
 Users also experience withdrawal symptoms if they stop using Prozac suddenly.

-Abusing Prozac increases the risk of dependence.
+Abusing Prozac increases the risk of dependency.

 People who misuse or abuse the drug might exhibit signs of a problem even if there is no addiction.
-Signs of Prozac abuse include:

 Prozac relieves symptoms of unpleasant disorders and makes a user “feel better.”
-If he or she stops using it and experiences withdrawal.
+If they stop using it they may experience symptoms of withdrawal.
 Withdrawal from Prozac triggers something known as antidepressant discontinuation symptoms.

 Brain zaps are another symptom of withdrawal from antidepressants.
 They are an unpleasant buzzing or electrical shock sensation.
 Brain zaps might be accompanied by dizziness or pain.
 They occur because of the alterations in the neurotransmitters in the brain and are frightening and uncomfortable.